 European Structural & Investment Funds (ESIF)

-The European Structural & Investment Funds (ESIF) consist of five EU funds that invest in growth, job creation, and a sustainable and healthy European economy and environment:
+The European Structural & Investment Funds (ESIF) for the period of 2014 to 2020 consisted of five EU funds that invested in growth, job creation, and a sustainable and healthy European economy and environment:

 - European Regional Development Fund (ERDF)

 - Cohesion Fund (CF)

 - European Agricultural Fund for Rural Development (EAFRD)